yuwzho/acme-fitness-store/tap/doc/TAPDeploy.md

 ```

 Save the Issuer URI as you will need it in the `workload build` section.
 Also, you may need to create a new entry in your DNS registrar for this URL; this will likely be
 necessary if you are NOT using wildcard records in your DNS registrar.
+DNS is also required in order for the TLS certificate to be issued for the auth server.

 ### Redis Deployment